Palm Springs Architects: The Masters of Mid-Century Modern Design - Part 1

-Searching for a home in Palm Springs can be more than an exercise in looking at property; it's a master class in Mid-Century Modern architecture.
+Searching for a home in Palm Springs can be more than simply an exercise in looking at property; it's a master class in Mid-Century Modern architecture.
+The architects who designed many of the homes in Palm Springs were masters of their craft and helped to shape the mid-century modern movement.
 There are few places with such a concentration of well-preserved and restored examples of some of the most renowned architects of residential property from the middle of the last century.

-But starting in the 90s, a new generation rediscovered Palm Springs and were drawn to not only the climate and natural beauty of the area, but to the unique collection of once again stylish and hip residences.
+But starting in the 90s, a new generation rediscovered Palm Springs.
+I was drawn to the area's climate and natural beauty and the unique collection of once-stylish and hip residences.
 Buyers from urban areas brought sophisticated design skills and an appreciation for the Mid-Century Modern aesthetic that continues to define Palm Springs.

-Palm Springs values its architecture so much that the city hosts an annual Modernism Week every February featuring neighborhood and home tours and related events.
+Palm Springs values its architecture so much that it hosts an annual Modernism Week every February featuring neighborhood and home tours and related events.

-How many places can you know where looking for a home is fun, rather than a chore?
+How many places can you go where looking for a home is fun rather than a chore?
 Knowing a little something about the architects and architecture of Palm Springs can make the experience much more enjoyable and give you a sense of pride in the provenance of the home you decide to buy.

-During his long career in and around Palm Spring, William Cody handled a wide array of both residential and commercial projects, creating his own style of Palm Springs desert modern architecture.
-He adhered to a whole design concept – in architecture, a concept that includes the landscape, building, furnishings, and any and all other facets required to complete the picture.
+During his long career in and around Palm Springs, William Cody handled a wide array of both residential and commercial projects, creating his style of Palm Springs desert modern architecture.
+He adhered to a whole design concept – in architecture, a concept that includes the landscape, building, furnishings, and any other facets required to complete the picture.

 His first role in Palm Springs was as the Desert Inn Hotel staff architect.
-His first solo project in 1947 was another hotel, the Del Marcos, recently tastefully restored on Baristo Road in the Tennis Club area.
+His first solo project in 1947 was another Del Marcos hotel recently tastefully restored on Baristo Road in the Tennis Club area.
 The L'Horizon Hotel (1952) on East Palm Canyon in Palm Springs is another perfectly restored example of William Cody's design style.

 But he may be even more famous as the architect of the modern Country Club.
-He received a commission to transform the old Thunderbird Ranch into Thunderbird Country Club.
-After the project's successful completion, Cody designed clubhouses at Seven Lakes, Eldorado, Tamarisk and seven other new country club developments.
-It is because of these projects that Cody received credit for the Country Club sub-division concept seen in the West.
+He was commissioned to transform the old Thunderbird Ranch into Thunderbird Country Club.
+After completing the project, Cody designed clubhouses at Seven Lakes, Eldorado, Tamarisk and seven other new country club developments.
+Cody received credit for the Country Club sub-division concept seen in the West because of these projects.

-Cody served as one of the architects of the Palm Springs Spa Hotel and Bathhouse project, as well as the adjacent Spa Hotel (both now demolished much to the consternation of Palm Springs preservationists), along with Philip Koenig, Wexler and Harrison.
+Cody served as one of the architects of the Palm Springs Spa Hotel and Bathhouse project and the adjacent Spa Hotel (both now demolished, much to the consternation of Palm Springs preservationists), along with Philip Koenig, Wexler and Harrison.
 He is recognized for several contemporary residences in Palm Springs, including: